rh-aiservices-bu/model-car-importer/README.md

 - Downloads models from Hugging Face with customizable file patterns
 - Optional model compression using RHAIIS LLM Compressor
-- Packages models into OCI images using OLOT
+- Packages models into OCI images using [OLOT](https://github.com/containers/olot)
 - Pushes images to Quay.io
 - Registers models in the OpenShift model registry
-- Optional deployment as InferenceService with GPU support
+- Deployment as InferenceService with GPU support
 - Waits until the model is deployed to complete pipeline
 - Deploys AnythingLLM UI configured to use the deployed model
 - Supports skipping specific tasks